-Teenagers and young adults in Singapore are more likely to be diagnosed with an eating disorder than at any previous time.
-Eating disorders amongst children, tweens, teens and young adults continue to rise at an alarming rate in Singapore, both in the expat and local communities.
+In Singapore, the likelihood of an eating disorder diagnosis among teenagers and young adults is higher than ever.
+Eating disorders among children, tweens, teens, and young adults continue to rise at an alarming rate in expatriate and local communities.

 Prevalence of Eating Disorders in Singapore

-The recent periods of restricted movement, school closures and the loss of day-to-day routines and connection have led to a significant rise in young people seeking mental health advice in Singapore.
+The recent periods of restricted movement, school closures, and the loss of day-to-day routines have led to a significant rise in young people seeking mental health advice in Singapore.

-A growing number of those seeking psychiatric support are concerned about issues relating to eating disorders and their body shape and size.
+A growing number of those seeking psychiatric support are concerned about eating disorders and their appearance.
 Struggles with food during isolation, together with increased feelings of anxiety and depression, have created fertile ground for disordered eating and eating disorders to take hold in Singapore’s younger generation.

 53% of 12-year-old girls report dissatisfaction with their body, while over 80% of 10-year-olds report a fear of being ‘fat’.

 With increasing numbers of young people seeking help for eating disorders, mental health professionals are assessing children at much earlier ages than previously encountered.
-Concerned parents of children as young as nine are increasingly contacting Child and Adolescents Psychiatrists for advice, support and access to eating disorder treatment.
+Concerned parents of children as young as nine are contacting Child and Adolescents Psychiatrists for advice, support, and access to eating disorder treatment.

-A Singapore-based study revealed that the number of young people seeking help for eating disorders is steadily increasing, with almost 8% of 12–26 year olds at risk.
+A study in Singapore revealed that the number of young people seeking help for eating disorders is steadily increasing, with almost 8% of 12–26-year-olds at risk.

 40–70% of Middle-School Girls Dislike Two Or More Areas Of Their Body.